 Common Eye Diseases

-Normally there is a constant production and drainage of fluid (aqueous humor), which gives the eye its shape and keeps the eye lubricated.
-But if excess fluid is produced, or if the drainage system falters, pressure increases in the eye.
-Eventually, this damages the optic nerve, which carries visual signals to the brain.
+Normally, your eyes have a constant production and drainage of fluid (aqueous humor), which gives the eye its shape and keeps the eye lubricated.
+But if excess fluid is produced, or if the drainage system falters, pressure increases in your eye.
+Eventually, this can damage the optic nerve, a part of your eye that carries visual signals to the brain.

-The gradual loss of sight begins on the outer edge, affecting peripheral vision.
+The gradual loss of sight caused by glaucoma begins on the outer edge, affecting peripheral vision.
 This is called chronic glaucoma, and accounts for about 90 percent of cases.
 Glaucoma can go undetected, because the increased pressure often is painless, stressing the importance of a regular dilated eye exam.

 Rare acute glaucoma is characterized by severe headache or eye pain, and sudden loss of vision.
 People who experience acute glaucoma must receive immediate medical attention.

 Immediate treatment for early-stage, open-angle glaucoma can delay progression of the disease.
-That’s why early diagnosis is very important.
-Glaucoma treatments include medicines, laser trabeculoplasty (to help fluid drain out of the eye), conventional surgery, or a combination of any of these.
+That’s why early diagnosis is important.
+Glaucoma treatments include medications, laser trabeculoplasty (to help fluid drain out of the eye), conventional surgery, or a combination.
 While these treatments may save remaining vision, they do not improve sight already lost from glaucoma.
 (NEI/NIH, 2013)

 Hemianopsia is loss of vision on one side of the eye due to stroke or brain tumor.
-If the right half of the visual field is gone, the damage is to the left side of the brain and vice versa.
+If the right half of the visual field is gone, the damage is to the left side of the brain, and vice-versa.
 Vision loss from a stroke or tumor is usually permanent.
-Those affected by hemianopsia must often learn to compensate by turning the head to accommodate the blind side.
+Often, people with hemianopsia learn to compensate by turning their head to accommodate the blind side.